Celebrating steam-powered families

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Mandeville Fly In & Steam Festival was held over the weekend, bringing in stallholders, exhibits, vintage machinery and aircraft demonstrations — with fun throughout.
+The Mandeville Fly In & Steam Festival was held on Febraury 20 and 21, bringing in stallholders, exhibits, vintage machinery and aircraft demonstrations — with fun throughout.

 It would be hard to find a family more entrenched into vintage machinery and steam engines in general, with three generations heading out to Mandeville with a 1925 Marshall Compound Traction Engine.